 - Obtain certified copies of your decree of dissolution.

-- Use your decree to restore your old name.
+- Use your divorce decree to restore your old name.

 How do I prove my divorce name change occurred?

-You can order certified copies of your Kentucky divorce decree from two places:
+You can order certified copies of your Kentucky divorce decree from two offices:

 - Kentucky vital statistics office, for $6.